VanTanev/xstate-helpers/README.md

 ### invariantEvent()

-Force an event to be handled as if it was of aparticular type.
+Force an event to be handled as if it was of a particular type.
 Will throw a runtime exception if the given event does not match the expected event.

 ```typescript